-You can make a complaint to the addresses in the Contacting Us section below in a number of ways:
+You can make a complaint to the addresses in the Contacting Us section below by email or in writing by letter.

 The stages of the complaints procedure

 This is the first opportunity for the department to resolve a complainant’s dissatisfaction, and the majority of complaints will be resolved at this stage.
-In the first instance, we will try to get your complaint resolved by the Head/ Director of the area or team against whom the complaint has been made.
-Upon receipt of your complaint we will contact the relevant team Head/Director and ask them to deal with your complaint.
+In the first instance, we will try to get your complaint resolved by the Head or Director of the area or team against whom the complaint has been made.
+Upon receipt of your complaint we will contact the relevant team Head or Director and ask them to deal with your complaint.

-At each stage please send your complaint or request for review to the Help Desk using the contact details given in the Contacting us section.
+At each stage, please send your complaint or request for review to the help desk.

 Timescales for handling a complaint